Tim Howard: Personal life

 Born to a Hungarian mother, Howard also holds a Hungarian passport.
-He is divorced from Laura Cianciola Howard, with whom he has two children.
+He is a cousin of Mia Justus, also a professional soccer goalkeeper.
 He is a devout Christian and has said, "The most important thing in my life is Christ.
 He's more important to me than winning or losing or whether I'm playing or not.
 Everything else is just a bonus."
 He is also involved with Athletes in Action, a ministry arm of Campus Crusade for Christ.

 Howard was named MLS Humanitarian of the Year in 2001 for his work with children with Tourette syndrome, and was added to the New Jersey Tourette Syndrome Association Board of Directors in the same year.
 In 2014, the U.S. Tourette Syndrome Association described him as the "most notable individual with Tourette syndrome around the world" when he was deemed a "Champion of Hope" for the "tremendous courage he displayed in sharing his story on an international platform, educating the public on a disorder that is so seldom talked about, and encouraging young people living with TS to speak out about their experiences".

 In 2014, Howard showed off his arm and torso tattoos for PETA's "Ink, Not Mink" anti-fur campaign.